 Information about the option of studying abroad in 3rd year.

 Students spending a year abroad are expected to take courses that correspond reasonably closely to the courses they would have taken in Edinburgh, both in terms of content and credit weighting (e.g. 60 European Credit Transfer Scheme points correspond to 120 Edinburgh University points).
 Because of the difficulty of mapping an overseas mark to an Edinburgh mark, the Senatus has ruled that students will be allocated the appropriate credits for the period spent abroad but that these will be zero-weighted in terms of the final degree classification (unless the period abroad is a requirement of the course).
-So for students in Informatics who spend their third year abroad, their degree results will be based on their final year marks only.
+So for students of four-year degree programmes in Informatics who spend their third year abroad, their degree results will be based on their final year marks only.

-If you have any queries regarding studying abroad please contact the Informatics Exchange Coordinator, Hiroshi Shimodaira.
+Exchange Coordinator - If you have any queries regarding studying abroad please contact the Informatics Exchange Coordinator, Hiroshi Shimodaira.